JonathanWillis/wj-installations/src/pages/terms.md

 ---

 ## **7. Intellectual Property**
-7.1 All content on this website, including text, images, and logos, is the property of **Software Minions** or its licensors.
+7.1 All content on this website, including text, images, and logos, is the property of **WJ Installations** or its licensors.
 7.2 You may not reproduce, distribute, or exploit any part of our content without prior written permission.

 ---